danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 This table amortizes the monthly charges over the time span that the rate plan charge was in effect.
 A rate plan charge is only in effect if it was in effect for the last day of the month.

-This uses a lateral join on the date table to find the months between the effective start and end months for the rate plan charge.
-Per the [PostgreSQL docs](https://www.postgresql.org/docs/9.6/static/functions-comparison.html) a BETWEEN x AND y is equivalent to a >= x AND a <= y

 {% enddocs %}